 Portainer allows you to manage your Docker containers, images, volumes, networks and more !
 It is compatible with the standalone Docker engine and with Docker Swarm.

-You can try out the public demo instance: http://demo.portainer.io/ (login with the username demo and the password tryportainer).
+You can try out the public demo instance: http://demo.portainer.io/ (login with the username admin and the password tryportainer).

 Please note that the public demo cluster is reset every 15min.

 - FAQ: https://portainer.readthedocs.io/en/latest/faq.html

 - Gitter (chat): https://gitter.im/portainer/Lobby

 Reporting bugs and contributing

 - Want to report a bug or request a feature?
 Please open an issue.